 Well, I have good news for you.
 YOU CAN.

 FACT: Disliking someone does not make you a bad person.

-This comes up in my Mastermind group discussions and live weekends all the time: how to cope with the guilt of finding someone unappealing.
+This comes up in my Mastermind group discussions and lives on weekends all the time: How to cope with the guilt of finding someone unappealing.

 It’s a tough situation.
 Most of us already worry a bit too much about what other people think, to the detriment of our own wellbeing—so the very possibility of hurting someone else’s feelings is just too much to handle.